edepree/edepree.github.io/_posts/2021-03-06-configuring-wireguard-on-pfsense-2102-and-android.markdown

 title:  "Configuring WireGuard on pfSense 21.02 and Android"
 ---

-Note: After publishing this instance of the WireGuard package was removed from FreeBSD and subsequently [pfSense](https://www.netgate.com/blog/wireguard-removed-from-pfsense-ce-and-pfsense-plus-software).
-An updated post which leverages the WireGuard package can be found at [Configuring WireGuard Package on pfSense 21.05 and Android]({% post_url 2021-11-20-configuring-wireguard-package-on-pfsense-2105-and-android %})
+Note: After publishing this article the WireGuard package was removed from FreeBSD and subsequently [pfSense](https://www.netgate.com/blog/wireguard-removed-from-pfsense-ce-and-pfsense-plus-software).
+An updated article which leverages the WireGuard package from the Package Manager, and which is configured slightly different, can be found at [Configuring WireGuard Package on pfSense 21.05 and Android]({% post_url 2021-11-20-configuring-wireguard-package-on-pfsense-2105-and-android %})

 ----